onivim/oni2/docs/docs/other/faq.md

 ## Downloads & Updates

+### What does Early Access mean?

+Early Access gives you access to nightly development builds as we're working on build out the editor.
+It's an opportunity to be involved and give us feedback as we're building it out.

+However, there may be bugs or features missing as we are still pushing towards our 'v1'.

+### What are the system requirements?

+The system requirements are listed [here](https://onivim.github.io/docs/installation.md#system-requirements).

 ### Where can I download a build?

 Pre-alpha builds are available for users who have pre-ordered via our [Early Access Portal](https://v2.onivim.io/early-access-portal).